-Our design does not restrict the combinations of racial/ethnic and gender-specific names submitted to a given job advertisement.
-As a result, the demographic composition of applications varies across postings.
-For example, among the 9,220 job openings, some received no applications from Black applicants, while others received one or more, with varying gender composition.
-The distribution of these combinations is consistent with random assignment.
-The analogous patterns for White- and Hispanic-sounding names are similar.
-Because four r\'{e}sum\'{e}s are submitted to each advertisement, a potential concern is that employer responses depend on the demographic composition of co-applicants rather than on individual attributes alone.
-We test for such within-ad interference in Section \ref{section:test_discrim}.
+Our design does not constrain the combinations of racial/ethnic and gender-specific names submitted to a given job advertisement.
+Consequently, the demographic composition of applications varies across postings.
+For example, among the 9,220 job openings, some received no applications with Black-sounding names, while others received one or more such applications, with the gender composition also varying across postings.
+The distribution of these combinations is consistent with random assignment \citep{arellano-bover_unbundling_2026}.
+Patterns for White- and Hispanic-sounding names are similar.
+Because four r\'{e}sum\'{e}s were submitted to each advertisement, a potential concern is that employer responses depend on the demographic composition of co-applicants rather than solely on individual attributes.
+We test for within-ad interference in Section \ref{section:test_discrim}.